upala-digital-identity/db/README.md

 - Checks if the sender is an acive group manager (Graph request "Get group manager for the group address").
 Error: Signer is not an active group manager.
-- Checks if the root is active onchain (Graph request "Get root timestamp by roothash")
+- Checks if the root is active onchain (Graph request "Get root timestamp by roothash").
+Write root to db.
 Error: No such root on-chain
 - Checks if [signature] is correct.
 The whole message must be signed by groupManagerAddress.
 Error: Wrong signature.
 - Converts scores to decimal? (unit256)??? todo
-- Writes data
+- Writes data (only increases scores)
-- Run housekeeping (will populate baseScore and check if root was deleted)
+Warning: "You tried to decsrease scores use --force-decrease to update those"
+- Save transaction the whole transaction into log.
-- Return rootTimeStamp
+- Return result

 Example message to DB (proof field differs for different pool types):